lenskit/lkpy/docs/guide/pipeline.rst

     running the same pipeline setup code or using a saved pipeline configuration.

-These can be mixed and matched; if you pickle an untrained pipeline, you can unpickle it and use :meth:`~Pipeline.load_params` to infuse it with parameters.
+These can be mixed and matched: if you pickle an untrained pipeline, you can unpickle it and use :meth:`~Pipeline.load_params` to infuse it with parameters.

 Component implementations need to support the configuration and/or parameter